-HD 209458b was the first planet on which molecular absorption signatures were detected \citep{Charbonneau}, including signature of neutral sodium which was later confirmed with the same data by \cite{Sing_2008}.
-Ground-based observations also confirmed the sodium signatures with higher resolution \citep{Snellen_2008,Albrecht,Jensen_2011}.
-However, more recent studies have raised doubts on the signatures of sodium as well as other species, such as potassium, \citep{Casasayas,Casasayas2,Morello_Na} attributing the feature to the Rossiter-McLaughlin effect.
-This is why we discuss the effect of the signatures of sodium and potassium on the parameters of retrievals on the spectrum of HD209458b but also on the spectra of the four other targets presented in this study (Section \ref{section:3.4contrib_Na_K}).\\
+HD 209458b was the first planet on which molecular absorption signatures were detected \citep{Charbonneau}, including the signature of neutral sodium, which was later confirmed with the same data by \cite{Sing_2008}.
+Ground-based observations have also confirmed the sodium signatures with higher resolution \citep{Snellen,Albrecht,Jensen_2011}.
+However, more recent studies have raised doubts on the signatures of sodium as well as other species, such as potassium, \citep{Casasayas,Casasayas2,Morello_Na}, attributing the feature to the Rossiter-McLaughlin effect.
+This is why we discuss the effect of the signatures of sodium and potassium on the parameters of retrievals on the spectrum of HD209458b and on the spectra of the four other targets presented in this study (Section \ref{section:3.4contrib_Na_K}).\\

-In section \ref{section:2data} we present our 5 targets, the data reduction process and the different steps that follows the Iraclis software and then we compare our reduced datasets with other reductions in the litterature.
-In section \ref{section:3method} we explain our methodology : the TauREx program, our TauREx set-up, how we establish our different chemistry type and clouds parametrization.
+In Section \ref{section:2data} we present our five targets, along with the data reduction process and the different steps that follow the Iraclis software.
+Then, we compare our reduced data sets with other reductions in the literature.
+In Section \ref{section:3method} we explain our methodology: the TauREx program and our TauREx set-up.
+We also describe how we established our different chemistry types and cloud parametrizations.
 We also talk about the effect of the sodium and potassium contributions.
-In section \ref{section:4results} we review our results planet by planet.
-Then in section \ref{section:5discussion} we discuss about the interpretation of the results, the limitations of our current models and the possibilities for future work.
-Finally we draw our conclusions in section \ref{section:6:conclusion}.
+In Section \ref{section:4results} we review our results planet-by-planet.
+Then, in Section \ref{section:5discussion}, we discuss the interpretation of the results, the limitations of our current models, and the possibilities for future works.
+Finally, we draw our conclusions in Section \ref{section:6:conclusion}.